-College of Arts and Sciences/School of Music range is 5 to 65 students, average is 14;

-College of Optometry average is 85.
+College of Arts and Sciences range is 5 to 85 students, average is 14; College of Optometry average is 85.

 Accreditation: Northwest Association of Schools and Colleges; Teacher Standards and Practices Commission of the State of Oregon; Council on Optometric Education of the American Optometry Association; National Association of Schools of Music; American Physical Therapy Association.